bioinformaticsdotca/Genomic_Epi_2017/module6/module6.md

 1) What is the 'C' value in the first column indicate?

-2) What is the value if a sequence is marked as unclassified?
+2) What is the value given if a sequence is marked as unclassified?